eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 <li class="span4"><a href="james-sn2.html"><img class="img-polaroid" src="james-sn2.png"></a></li>
 </ul>

+In the screenshot above, all mails to `me@localhost` are forwarded to the local account `john`, while all mails to `mail@localhost` is forwarded to the local account `eike`.

 #### Fetchmail Accounts

-The widget that allows to manage fetchmail accounts can be configured for the current user or for an admin user.
+The widget allows to manage fetchmail accounts, which can be configured for the current user only, or for an admin user.
 The following screenshot shows the interface for the admin user:

 <ul class="thumbnails">
 <li class="span4"><a href="james-sn3.html"><img class="img-polaroid" src="james-sn3.png"></a></li>